zhang64-llnl/Mix-n-Match-Calibration/README.md

 # Mix-n-Match-Calibration

-This repository contains code that accompanies the paper [Mix-n-Match: Ensemble and Compositional Methods for Uncertainty Calibration in Deep Learning](https://arxiv.org/abs/2003.07329).
+This repository contains code that accompanies the ICML 2020 paper [Mix-n-Match: Ensemble and Compositional Methods for Uncertainty Calibration in Deep Learning](https://arxiv.org/abs/2003.07329).
 Please see the paper for more details.

-The code is currently under internal review and will be released as soon as possible.
+LLNL CP Number: CP02333.